browserengineering/book/book/invalidation.md

         # ...
 ```

-Meanwhile, when computing a `font` field, we pass it in:
+Likewise we pass in the `font` field if that's what we're computing:

 ``` {.python expected=False}
 class TextLayout: